flame-engine/flame_tutorials/tutorials/1_basic_square/README.md

     }
   }
 ```

+If we run our game again, we should see our little square bouncing off like we wanted from the beginning.

 And that is it for this basic tutorial, in which we have covered the basics of Flame, its basic classes and some basic rendering.
 From that we can start to build more complex things and more exciting games.